Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 ##Overview

 *Swift Look At* is a custom LookAt animation node for Unreal Engine.
-It is similary to the built-in equivalent, but more accurately and naturally.
+It is similar to the built-in equivalent, but more accurately and naturally.

 ##Features